nkyllonen/CSCI5611/README.md

 # CSCI5611
-Repo for CSCI5611 - Computer Vision - Spring 2018
+Repo for CSCI5611 - Animation and Planning in Games - Spring 2018